VictoriaMetrics/VictoriaMetrics/docs/README.md

   -search.maxTagValues int
     	The maximum number of tag values returned from /api/v1/label/<label_name>/values (default 100000) -search.maxUniqueTimeseries int
-    	The maximum number of unique time series each search can scan (default 300000) -search.minStalenessInterval duration
+    	The maximum number of unique time series each search can scan.
+This option allows limiting memory usage (default 300000) -search.minStalenessInterval duration
     	The minimum interval for staleness calculations.
 This flag could be useful for removing gaps on graphs generated from time series with irregular intervals between samples.
 See also '-search.maxStalenessInterval'
   -search.queryStats.lastQueriesCount int